wojtek77/git-blame-w77/README.md

 gitBlameW77.decorationShowHash | true | Specifies whether to show commit hash or not in decoration. gitBlameW77.showInContextMenu | true | Specifies whether to show in the context menu 'Git Blame Toggle'. gitBlameW77.hoverEnabled | true | Determines whether hover show in extension.
-If FALSE it speeds up decoration rendering a lot. gitBlameW77.hoverShowLinkToGitGuiBlame | true | Specifies whether to show link to Git Gui Blame in hover of decoration.
-This functionality degrades performance when rendering decorations.
+If FALSE it speeds up decoration rendering a lot. gitBlameW77.showLinkToGitGuiBlame | true | Specifies whether to show link to Git Gui Blame in hover of the decoration or the status bar.
+This functionality degrades performance when rendering the decoration.

 ### Examples for "gitBlameW77.colors"